 Several “palazzo” and buildings from 1400’s face onto the square, many of which were inhabited in the Renaissance by noble families and rich merchants.

 Among these buildings you will find the elegant Palazzo Guadagni, also called “Palazzo Dei”, named after the family responsible for the construction of the building in the 1500’s.
-The palace has a characteristic loggia on the upper level, where we would often the find the residence of the Florentine aristocrats.
+The palace has a characteristic loggia on the upper level, where the Florentine aristocrats that lived in the palazzo had a chance to spend time "outdoors" without heading out.

 Piazza Santo Spirito regularly hosts many markets and fairs, all of which contribute to its reputation of a lively and “happening” place.

-- The Boboli Gardens - the monumental park and perhaps one of the mot beautiful in the city, where you will find splendid scuptures and artwork by Buontalenti e Giambologna (to name just a few).
+The monumental park and perhaps one of the mot beautiful in the city, where you will find splendid scuptures and artwork by Buontalenti e Giambologna (to name just a few).

-- The Palazzo of Bianca Cappello - this building was the stage for the tormented love story between Francesco I de' Medici and Bianca Cappello, who was first his lover and later his wife.
-Unfortunately the union was never truly accepted by the family de' Medici (both of whom died under mysterious circumstances - perhaps poison?).
-The residence has a beautiful front face with frescos and is nestled among other buildings on via Maggio 26.
+This building was the stage for the tormented love story between Francesco I de' Medici and Bianca Cappello, who was first his lover and later his wife.
+Unfortunately, the union was never truly accepted by the Medici family and both died under mysterious circumstances (a poisoning was suspected).
+The residence has a beautiful front facade with frescoes and is nestled among other buildings on via Maggio 26.